 Awesome, right?
 I have two “problems” with this:

-- Less effective than L-Ascorbic Acid: we know that Tetrahexyldecyl Ascorbate penetrates skin better than L-Ascorbic Acid but we don’t know if it’s just as (or more) effective.
+- Less effective than L-Ascorbic Acid: Even though Tetrahexyldecyl Ascorbate penetrates skin better than L-Ascorbic Acid, we don’t know if it’s just as (or more) effective.
 Usually, derivatives aren’t.

 Related: Is Tetrahexyldecyl Ascorbate The Best Vitamin C Derivative?

 SQUALANE TO MOISTURISE SKIN

 Is it me or every brand is switching to squalane lately?
 I totally see why.
 It’s one of the few oils that’s 100% safe and non-comedogenic for everyone, including people with fungal acne.

 Squalane works because it’s very similar to human sebum, your skin’s natural moisturiser.
 In other words, your skin recognises it straight away, allowing it to sink quickly and deeply moisturise your skin.
 It strengthens the skin’s protective barrier, moisturises skin and keeps it soft and smooth for hours.

 Struggling to put together a skincare routine that minimises wrinkles, prevents premature aging, and gives your complexion a youthful glow?
 Download your FREE “Best Anti-Aging Skincare Routine” to get started (it features product recommendations + right application order):

 The Rest Of The Formula & Ingredients

 NOTE: The colours indicate the effectiveness of an ingredient.
 It is ILLEGAL to put toxic and harmful ingredients in skincare products.

 - Green: It’s effective, proven to work, and helps the product do the best possible job for your skin.